Be a Part of God’s Plan for the Nations

 2. For Provision

-3. For the Word to Speed Ahead and Be Honored
+3. For the Word to Speed ahead and Be Honored

 Paul prayed, “Finally, brothers, pray for us, that the word of the Lord may speed ahead and be honored, as happened among you” (2 Thess.
 3:1 ESV).
 The apostles needed God to prepare hearts to hear and to believe the gospel.
 It’s God who blesses the receiving of His Word.
-Pray for God to open the ears of those hearing truth in their own language—those who encounter ROH resources in other languages, so that they may behold the beauty of Christ and seek to follow Him all of their days.
+Pray for God to open the ears of those who will hear truth in their own language—those who encounter ROH resources in other languages, so that they may behold the beauty of Christ and seek to follow Him all of their days.

 4. For the Message to Multiply